JayDaley/tao/Introduction to the IETF.md

 **Protocol ownership** When the IETF takes ownership of a protocol or function, it accepts the responsibility for all aspects of the protocol, even though some aspects may rarely or never be seen on the Internet.
 Conversely, when the IETF is not responsible for a protocol or function, it does not attempt to exert control over it, even though it may at times touch or affect the Internet.

-The Mission Statement further states that the Internet isn't value-neutral, and neither is the IETF.
-The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
-The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
-These concepts have little to do with the technology that's possible, and much to do with the technology that the IETF chooses to create.

-The IETF makes voluntary standards that are often adopted by Internet users, network operators, and equipment vendors, and it thus helps shape the trajectory of the development of the Internet.
-But in no way does the IETF control, or even patrol, the Internet.

-# <a id="participants">Participants</a>
-There is no membership in the IETF.
-Anyone can participate by signing up to a working group mailing list (more on that below), or registering for an IETF meeting.
-All IETF participants are considered volunteers and expected to participate as individuals, including those paid to participate.

-The IETF welcomes all interested individuals and participants come from all over the world and from many different parts of the Internet industry.
-In any one year, over 7000 people actively participate in the IETF either by authoring a document, engaging in a mailing list discusson, or attending a meeting.

-The only fee the IETF charges is for registering for an IETF meeting.

-IETF participants are regularly shown the [Note Well](https://www.ietf.org/about/note-well/), a reminder of the policies and processes they are expected to comply with.
-To ensure an environment in which people of many different backgrounds are treated with dignity, decency, and respect, these policies include a [code of conduct](https://www.rfc-editor.org/info/bcp54), an [anti-harassment policy](https://www.ietf.org/blog/ietf-anti-harassment-policy), and the IETF has an [Ombudsteam](https://www.ietf.org/contact/ombudsteam) who are the point of escalation for any problems with conduct.

-The IETF conducts its work solely in English.

 # <a id="rfcs">RFCs</a>

 The IETF publishes its technical documentation as RFCs, an acronym for their historical title *Requests for Comments*.
 RFCs are sequentially numbered, starting with RFC 1 published in 1969 (the RFC series predates the IETF).
 Each RFC has a status, generally one of 'Internet Standard', 'Proposed Standard', 'Informational', 'Experimental' or 'Historic'.
 Some statuses may change over time.
 RFCs are freely available.

 The RFC series has two sub-series, STDs and BCPs, with each numbered STD and BCP comprising one or more RFCs.
-STDs are 'Internet Standard' RFCs and BCPs are RFCs that describe Best Current Practices in the Internet.
+STDs are 'Internet Standard' RFCs and BCPs are RFCs that describe Best Current Practices in the Internet, some of which are administrative processes for the IETF.

 Once an RFC is published, it is never revised.
 If the specification it describes changes, the standard will be re-published in another RFC that "obsoletes" the first.
 If a technical or editorial error is found in an RFC, an errata may be linked to the RFC and/or held for the next document update.